Harm is deeply personal and victim autonomy is critical.

 What?

-YPCis designed to divert youth from the formal juvenile legal system to an informal, peer-driven process that utilizes restorative practice to hold young people accountable for their actions and prevent future harmful acts.
-YPC Ambassadors are trained in PEER’s comprehensive curriculum.
+YPC is designed to divert youth from the formal juvenile legal system to an informal, peer-driven process that utilizes restorative practice to hold young people accountable for their actions and prevent future harmful acts.
+YPC Ambassadors are trained in YPC’s comprehensive curriculum.

 Why?